 Two benchmarks are presented here.
 First is the more recent run on a computer with core-i5 CPU.
 The second is on the original computer running a Pentium-Gold CPU.

 This table reports the SysBench 0.9.5 benchmarks for this computer.
 You can download SysBench 0.9.5 here: http://hobbes.nmsu.edu/

-With an SSD installed, these are the benchmarks.
+With an SSD installed, these are the benchmarks for Pentium Gold CPU.
 SysBench does not correctly run Disk I/O-marks on SSD, so that benchmark is omitted.
 See File I/O-marks for comparitive information on disk performance.

 Each Blonde Guy ArcaOS preloaded computer comes with a standard load of software.
 This page lists what is in the current pre-load.
 This list is updated over time to incorporate new essential OS/2 software as well as to keep up to date versions of existing software.
 When you receive your ArcaOS preloaded computer, you will have Blonde Guy's best installation of the latest OS/2 software.

 The recovery DVD supplied is a bootable ArcaOS DVD with a backup of the hard drive as delivered.
 You can boot the machine from DVD, and perform maintenance functions.
 The maintenance folder is available on the recovery DVD.
 The factory backup is stored in the \Factory directory.
 The backups are simple zip files.
 You can use 7z or unzip to extract some or all of the files in a backup.